 We are currently evaluating our commercialization strategy in the United States and other territories.
 We are focusing our initial commercial efforts on the United States market, which we believe represents the largest market opportunity for our sulopenem program.
 We currently do not have a sales, marketing or distribution infrastructure and we have no experience in the sales, marketing or distribution of pharmaceutical products.
 To achieve commercial success for any approved product, we must either build our marketing, sales, distribution, managerial and other non-technical capabilities, or make arrangements to outsource those functions to third parties.
-If oral sulopenem and/or sulopenem receive regulatory approval, we may build a commercial organization and recruit a targeted sales force with technical expertise, an internal marketing and health resource group, as well as a managed markets group focused on reimbursement activities with third-party payors and a specialty distribution team to ensure pharmacy-level stocking and, where we choose not to commercialize directly ourselves, we will seek to commercialize oral sulopenem and/or sulopenem through collaboration arrangements.
-We are not currently party to any such arrangements but engaged a potential commercial partner, EVERSANATM to provide pre-commercial activities and commenced negotiations on a definitive agreement for commercialization services.
-Following receipt of the CRL in July 2021, in order to reduce operating expenses and conserve cash resources, we halted any remaining pre-commercial activities and paused negotiations on the definitive agreement for commercialization services.
-There is no assurance that we will be able to reach a definitive agreement for commercialization services in the future.
+If oral sulopenem and/or sulopenem receive regulatory approval, we may build a commercial organization and recruit a targeted sales force with technical expertise, an internal marketing and health resource group, as well as a managed markets group focused on reimbursement activities with third-party payors and a specialty distribution team to ensure pharmacy-level stocking and, where we choose not to commercialize directly ourselves, we will seek to commercial activities and commenced negotiations on a definitive agreement for commercial activities and potential commercial partner to provide pre-commercial activities and conserve cash resources we halted any remaining pre-commercial activities and paused negotiations on the definitive agreement for commercial activities and paused negotiations on the definitive agreement for commercialization services in the future.